Quick overview:

 Updates in Windows 10 and Windows 11 sometimes bring with them numerous new functions:

-They plug security gaps, fix crashes or add new functions to the operating system.
+This is how they plug security gaps, fix crashes or add new functions to the operating system.

 There are therefore different types of Windows updates in Windows 10 and 11: